 Stay away from downed power lines

 - Never touch or go near a fallen power line, and do not touch or go near anything on which the wire is resting.
-Stay away at least 30 feet, if possible stay away 100 feet or more.
+Stay at least 35 feet away from the line and anything that may be touching the line.
+Better yet, move 100 feet away or more.
 Always assume a downed line is energized.
 Call 911 and then call us at 1-888-221-7070 for help.